Get Into Nature and enjoy the great outdoors

 ‘Get Into Nature’, will take us to the hundreds of hidden gems that we have in our mountains, our valleys, our coastlines, parks and forests.

-For many families during lockdown the garden or the local green spaces became the real focus of our attention and with the weather being unseasonably good we took every opportunity to walk or cycle, to grow our own, to plant seeds, to study nature around us and be thankful for our little patch of heaven!
-It almost felt like we were hidden from what was happening elsewhere.
+For many families during lockdown the garden or the local green spaces became the real focus of our attention and with the weather being unseasonably good we took every opportunity to walk, cycle, to grow our own, to plant seeds, to study nature around us and be thankful for our little patch of heaven.

 Social media was abundant with posts sharing surprising wildlife encounters during lockdown.
 Visitors have reported sightings of dolphins in untypically calm waters in Florence, goats taking over Welsh streets, people are suddenly reporting more birdsong and becoming aware of nature around them.
 Animals were also reported to roam more freely across a world that briefly saw reduced traffic and reduced noise-pollution levels.
 It would be nice to keep it this way.